Chainers/Cryptography.ECDSA/README.md

 The difference in numbers is due to differences in the implementation of test methods.
 Time was measured by VisualStudio-Profile-Tracing

-### Usage
+### References
 Secp256k1.NET - C++/cli glue for https://github.com/bitcoin-core/secp256k1 - to build/update the project you need to download sources to folder ..\Sources\sipa_secp256k1\ and rebuild.
 Assembly will be placed in \References\Secp256k1\ (x64/x86 versions).

-Cryptography.ECDSA - C# SharedProject wrap Secp256k1.NET.x86.dll / Secp256k1.NET.x64.dll and contain some addition code
+Cryptography.ECDSA.CLI - C# SharedProject wrap Secp256k1.NET.x86.dll / Secp256k1.NET.x64.dll and contain some addition code

 ### Features
 * Sign (byte[71])